Receiving this message, you are likely aware that the Hypoglycemia Support Foundation is a nonprofit organization founded

 • Shared inspiration and expertise with the international movement addressing hypoglycemia.

-• Responded to over 100,000 inquiries and emails from every state in the U.S. and countries around the world.
+• Responded to over 100,000 inquiries and emails from every state in the U.S. and countries

 This is a tough act to follow, as they say.
 However, this is the path I have chosen – taking organizations to the next level.
 So, with your support, here is what we plan on doing: